voostindie/markdown-curator/README.md

 <!--/query-->
 ```

 Put this snippet (without the code block) in a document in a directory tracked by this tool, save it and watch `THE OUTPUT WILL GO HERE` be magically replaced with a sorted list of links to documents in the `Articles` subdirectory.
 Add a new article there, delete one, or update an existing one, and watch the list get updated instantly.

+> Or, I should say: after 3 seconds.
+This is the built-in delay for processing files after changes were detected.
+This delay is needed for Obsidian, which automatically saves files every few seconds when you're typing in them.
+If in the space of the 3 second delay another change is detected, the processing run is cancelled, and a new one is scheduled to run, again in 3 seconds.
+This little trick ensures the processing doesn't happen unnecessarily often.

 The query syntax may seem a bit weird at first, but notice that it is built up of HTML comment tags.
 That means that the query definitions disappear from view when you preview the Markdown, or export it to some other format using the tool of your choice, leaving you with just the query output.
 In effect the query syntax is invisible to any tool that processes Markdown correctly.